SAP-samples/codejam-cap-llm/exercises/07-implement-job-posting-service/README.md

 A message to a chat model requires a couple of information.
 First of all, you need to specify if you are sending an user message or a system message.
 In your case, you are constructing a system message with the general instructions for the LLM.
 You add the result of the cosine similarity search to the instructions for the model to give a better response.
 To the user, this additional information is hidden so they can focus on their request.
 The user query itself is being sent with the user profile to the LLM.

 The client is defined to connect to the `GPT-4o-Mini` using a template describing what you want the chat model to do including the user query.
-Finally you define strict rules for the content filter.
+Finally you define strict rules for the content filter using LlamaGuard 3 8B.
 The service is not tolerating any inappropriate or discriminating language which is of utmost importance!
-Take a look at the official documentation to understand content filters and learn more about levels of severity: <a href="https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/content-filter?tabs=warning%2Cuser-prompt%2Cpython-new" target="_blank">Azure AI Content Filtering</a>.

-The levels available are:

-- ALLOW_ALL
-- ALLOW_SAFE
-- ALLOW_SAFE_LOW
+LlamaGuard 3 8B provides comprehensive content filtering across 14 categories:

+- **violent_crimes**: Content about violent criminal activity
+- **non_violent_crimes**: Content about non-violent criminal activity
+- **sex_crimes**: Content about sexual crimes
+- **child_exploitation**: Content exploiting or harming children
+- **defamation**: Defamatory or libelous content
+- **specialized_advice**: Specialized professional advice (legal, financial, medical)
-- ALLOW_SAFE_LOW_Medium
+- **privacy**: Privacy violations

-This helps you to prevent hateful speech, violent speech and other inappropriate input but also output from the model.
-This allows you to granularly define how content should be filtered and to what degree such language should be allowed.
+- **intellectual_property**: Intellectual property violations
+- **indiscriminate_weapons**: Content about weapons of mass destruction
+- **hate**: Hateful or discriminatory content
+- **self_harm**: Self-harm or suicide content
+- **sexual_content**: Sexual or erotic content
+- **elections**: Election interference content
+- **code_interpreter_abuse**: Malicious code or hacking content

+This helps you to prevent harmful content in both input and output from the model.
+You can enable or disable specific categories based on your use case requirements.

 If the user query successfully runs through the content filter, the response will be **200**, in case the content filter catches a user query you should receive a **400**.
 When you are testing your service, you can change the filter values to see how it applies to different user query inputs.